netdata/netdata/docs/tasks/old-archive/check-netdata-logs.md

 learn_docs_purpose: "Instructions on how to inspect the logs" -->

-Netdata uses 3 log files, `error.log`, `access.log` and `debug.log`, you can read more at the [Daemon Reference](https://github.com/netdata/netdata/blob/master/daemon/README.md) documentation.
+Netdata uses 3 log files, `error.log`, `access.log` and `debug.log`; you can read more at the [Daemon Reference](https://github.com/netdata/netdata/blob/master/daemon/README.md) documentation.

 Log files are stored in `/var/log/netdata/` by default.

 ## Prerequisites

+To check Netdata logs, you will need the following:

-- A node with the Agent installed, and terminal access to that node
+- A node with the Agent installed
+- Terminal access to that node

 ## Steps